 Please plan to make air travel plans only after the minimum group size has been met.
 We will send you a confirmation email as soon as the trip has been confirmed.

-Alternatively, you can arrive at the Indira Gandhi International Airport (DEL) in Delhi, India where you can meet our group members returning from the Manas National Park extension.
-Our operator can book your flight (additional cost) to fly with the group to Paro the following morning.
+Alternatively, you can plan flights to the Indira Gandhi International Airport (DEL) in Delhi, India on April 6 where you can meet our group members returning from the Manas National Park extension.
+Our operator can book your flight to fly with the group to Paro the following morning.

 Travel Tip: We highly recommend you add the pre-tour extension as it will give you a better understanding of the lowland habitats, which we do not visit in Bhutan.
 This is a perfect pairing that will add 100+ species to your list!
 The guide will be the same on both tours and will make logistics easy for getting to the main tour start in Paro.